 IATA Launches New Travel Pass Initiative to Expedite Aviation Industry Recovery

-In an effort to encourage governments to ease travel restrictions which have hampered the recovery of the aviation industry, IATA has announced the launch of a digital platform for passengers called the “IATA Travel Pass”.
+In an effort to encourage governments to ease travel restrictions that have hampered the recovery of the aviation industry, IATA has announced the launch of a digital platform for passengers called the “IATA Travel Pass”.

 IATA has identified four key players that are crucial to industry recovery: governments, passengers, airlines, and testing centers and laboratories.
 Governments require accurate information on passengers COVID-19 status in order to reopen their borders without quarantine.
 Passengers need to know what testing and vaccination requirements are in place both at their destination and any transit points, and be able to share their test results and vaccination status in a verifiable, safe and privacy protected manner.
 Airlines need the ability to inform passengers in advance of the requirements, verify passengers’ identity, and confirm that the testing the passenger has undergone meets the requirements at their destination.
 Laboratories and testing centers need to provide the right kind of test and pass on the test and vaccination results in a way that enables the other stakeholders involved to verify the results.